alla2297/lommeregnerv2/README.md

 # lommeregner/ calculator

-pressure on number.
+pressure on number./n
-do it again.
+do it again. /n
 and press a symbol "+,-,/,*"